healingdrawing/task-multiplayer-fps/README.md

 Name : Unique Name (Don’t use same on client and server)

 ### Game levels
 Game begins on level 1 by default.
 With the exception of :
 If port number ends with 2, game will start with level 2 map.
 If port number ends with 3, game will start with level 3 map.
+#### Example:
+terminal: `./hybrid server`

+Type :  127.0.0.1:8002 (level 2)
+Type :  127.0.0.1:8003 (level 3)

+### Instructions on gameplay
+- Use arrow keys to move around.
+- Use Space bar to shoot.
+- Enemy should be outside of spawn cell to be eliminated by a shot.

 ## Authors
 - [blueskiy01](https://github.com/blueskiy01)